HenryN-bit/MoviesRESTAPI/README.md

 Clone both repositories **or** download them as zip files.

-After completing Setup and Database above:
+After completing the setup above:

 1. Start the **Movies REST API** in the Movies REST API directory in terminal/Command Prompt: